Corporate Connections: Koch Industries, World Acceptance, Paulson & Co.

 Mulvaney introduced legislation to release government-controlled mortgage finance companies Fannie Mae and Freddie Mac from government control.
 This move likely would cause their stock prices to soar, bringing a windfall for investors speculating on their stock, including hedge fund billionaire John Paulson.
 A Trump donor with whom Trump personally has invested money, Paulson has been aggressively advocating for returning Fannie and Freddie to the private sector.
 Paulson’s hedge fund, Paulson & Co. has made bets that would pay off if the companies were privatized.

 As a candidate and member of Congress, Mulvaney received nearly $63,000 from payday lenders.
-As acting director of the CFPB, Mulvaney has consistently worked for corporate interests.
-Mulvaney has said the agency may reconsider a rule that puts restrictions on payday loans.
-He has ended multiple investigations into high-cost lenders, including one involving World Acceptance Corp., a lender from which Mulvaney had received campaign donations.
+As acting director of the CFPB, Mulvaney has worked on behalf of corporate interests, ending multiple investigations into high-cost lenders, including one involving World Acceptance Corp., a lender from which Mulvaney had received campaign donations.

 More from Public Citizen: